 After college but before entering politics, he spent time doing standup at comedy clubs around New York.
-His amateur comedy career was vindicated years later when he beat Grover Norquist in a standup competition and was named "Washington's Funniest Celebrity," which tells you all you need to know about what passes for a celebrity in Washington.
+His amateur comedy career was vindicated years later when he beat Grover Norquist in a standup competition.